 The Premier's Council for Active Living (PCAL), funded by NSW Health, aims to build and strengthen the physical and social environments in which communities engage in active living.

 PCAL has also developed a range of resources for developers on Designing Projects for Active Living.
 The NSW Developer’s Checklist is designed to assist developers who wish to include urban design factors that promote active living.

 The built environment has an important role to play in reducing community exposure to environmental health hazards such as air, water and noise pollution as well as land contamination.

-The NSW Commission for Children and Young People has also undertaken work to better understand and support the development of built environments that reflect the needs of children and young people.
+The NSW Advocate for Children and Young People has also undertaken work to better understand and support the development of built environments that reflect the needs of children and young people.